ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Feature**: Detects colors (e.g., blue=2, orange=5) and light intensity for navigation
 - **Interface**: LEGO EV3 Sensor Port (INPUT_1)
 - **Use**: Enables line following and zone detection for Open and Obstacle Challenges
-- **Description**: The EV3 Color Sensor, mounted at the robot’s front center (included in `3d-files/robot_complete.io`), detects blue (color code 2) and orange (color code 5) lines to guide navigation and trigger turns in the Open Challenge.
+- **Description**: The EV3 Color Sensor, mounted at the robot’s front center (included in `3d-files/robot_complete.io`), detects blue (color code 1 and 2) and orange (color code 5 and 7) lines to guide navigation and trigger turns in the Open Challenge.
 Operating in color mode with a 1 kHz sampling rate, it requires a 0.5–1 cm distance from the surface for accurate detection (95% accuracy in tests under 500–1000 lux lighting).
-Connected to INPUT_1, it was calibrated to handle varying lighting conditions, ensuring reliable performance.
+Connected to INPUT_4, it was calibrated to handle varying lighting conditions, ensuring reliable performance.
 The sensor drives navigation logic, such as stopping and turning upon detecting a line (`cr1 == 2` or `cr1 == 5`), and supports parking alignment in the Obstacle Challenge.
 - **Lessons Learned**: Maintaining a 0.5–1 cm distance was critical for accurate color detection; variations in lighting required multiple calibration rounds.
 Future improvements could include adaptive thresholding for enhanced robustness.
 - **Implementation Impact**: The Color Sensor’s fast response enabled precise line-following, completing 11 turns in the Open Challenge and aligning for parking within 2 seconds.